top of page

 SPARKSIP logo

-If you’re a high school student looking to work on your skills, engage in networking, and gain experience in an industry, consider internships!
-Internships provide real-world exposure to professional environments, enabling students to apply classroom knowledge to practical tasks, develop essential skills, and explore potential career paths.
-This hands-on experience is crucial for understanding the intricacies of different industries and determining areas of interest.
+If you’re a high school student looking to build new skills, network, and gain experience in an industry, consider doing an internship!
+Internships provide exposure to professional environments, enabling you to apply classroom knowledge to practical tasks and explore potential career paths.
+This experience is crucial for understanding different industries and determining your areas of interest.

-Early professional exposure through internships not only equips you with relevant experience but also allows you to build a network of professional contacts!
-These experiences can lead to strong letters of recommendation, a clearer understanding of career goals, and a more impressive resume.
+Early professional exposure through internships gives you relevant experience and allows you to build a network of professional contacts.
+These experiences can lead to strong letters of recommendation and a more impressive resume when you apply to college.

-To help you get started, we’ve put together a list of 10 internships for high school students located in Seattle!
+To help you get started, we’ve compiled a list of 10 internships for high school students in Seattle!

 Location: Remote!
 You can work from anywhere in the world.